Weingraben

 Weingraben (Bajngrob, Borosd) is a town in the district of Oberpullendorf in the Austrian state of Burgenland.

 Etymology

-Translated word by word "Weingraben" would mean "ditch of wine".
-In Croatian it's "bajngrob".
-The Hungarian name also refers to "wine".
+Weingraben literally translates as 'ditch of wine'.
+In Croatian, the name is Bajngrob.
+The Hungarian name also refers to wine.

 Population

 Sights

-Weingraben is famous for its marvelous hiking trails.
-From the centre it's not far to the chapel and the water reservoir.
+Weingraben is famous for its hiking trails.
+From the centre it is not far to the chapel and the water reservoir.
 There are many hiking trails to the mountains of Landsee.
-You can also walk to the relaxing "Geißmühle" (= goat grinder).
-There's the small brook "Rabnitz" and a farm.
+There is a small brook called Rabnitz and a farm.